askiefer/project-dumpdb-/README.md

 ## <a name="data"></a>Data

 The landfill site data is from the EPA's Landfill Methane Outreach Program, and can be found [here](https://www3.epa.gov/lmop/index.html).
 Other available government data sources can be found at EPA's Developer Central [here](https://developer.epa.gov/category/data/).

+For an Easter Egg, type **vortex into the zip code field to find the Great Pacific Garbage Patch.